StewBagger/Jeeves/README.md

 ```

 If the server still crashes immediately (within seconds of launching), check:
-- That no other `java.exe` process is still running from a previous server instance
+- That no other java process is still running from a previous server instance (`tasklist | findstr java` on Windows, `pgrep -f zomboid` on Linux)
-- That no other application is using your server's ports (run `netstat -ano | findstr :16261` in an admin Command Prompt)
+- That no other application is using your server's ports (`netstat -ano | findstr :16261` on Windows, `ss -tlnp | grep 16261` on Linux)
 - That your antivirus/firewall isn't blocking a Java process spawned by another application

 ### Mod updates not detecting